amanda-wee/sqlitemm/README.md

 Example Usage
 -------------
-If we imagine a one-off retrieval of some unspecified game results consisting of names and corresponding scores from a table where scores are greater than some threshold parameter:
+Suppose we want to retrieve some unspecified game results consisting of names and corresponding scores from a table where scores are greater than some threshold parameter, into a container of `GameResult` objects:
 ```cpp
 std::vector<GameResult> retrieve_results(double threshold)
 {